 - High minimum spend required to get the biggest bonus

-Who should apply: Big-spending cash back reward seekers who know they’ll be charging heavily, especially in the first year in business, will like this option.
-If you’re sure you’ll have the means to satisfy the entire balance when the bill arrives in 30 days, this card is for you.
+Who should apply: Big-spending cash back reward seekers who know they’ll be charging heavily, especially in the first year in business, will like the Capital One Spark Cash Plus.
+If you’re sure your startup will have the means to satisfy the entire balance when the bill arrives in 30 days, this card is for you.
+Thanks to its access to Capital One Travel and 5 percent bonus rate, it’s also good for businesses that occasionally demand travel — to visit investors, vendors or the like.

 Bank of America Business Advantage Customized Cash Rewards Mastercard credit card: Best for category cash back

-Why we picked it: The Bank of America® Business Advantage Customized Cash Rewards Mastercard® credit card allows you to earn 3% cash back in categories of your choice, including gas stations, office supply stores, travel, computer services or business consulting services, as well as television, telecom and wireless bills.
-You’ll earn 2% cash back on annual dining purchases for the first $50,000 in combined choice category/dining charges, then 1% after that and on everything else.
+Why we picked it: The Bank of America® Business Advantage Customized Cash Rewards Mastercard® credit card allows you to earn 3 percent cash back in a category of your choice, including gas stations, office supply stores, travel, computer services or business consulting services, as well as television, telecom and wireless bills.
+On dining purchases, you’ll get 2 percent cash back and on everything else, 1 percent cash back.
+We should note that on combined choice category and dining charges, you earn the bonus cash back rates on up to $50,000 a year.

-If you have a Bank of America business checking account you can earn up to 75% more cash back on every purchase.
+If you also have a Bank of America business checking account you can earn up to 75 percent more cash back on every purchase, thanks to the Preferred Rewards for Business program.
 The rewards will be issued as a statement credit, a mailed check or deposited into your checking or savings account.
-It also offers a $300 statement credit bonus after you charge $3,000 in the first 90 days.
+The card also offers a $300 statement credit bonus after you charge $3,000 in the first 90 days.

 - No annual fee